Murteas/XmasMM/XmasMM_DevelopmentSteps.md

 ---

-## Task 6: Add Christmas-Themed Visuals and UI
-**Objective:** Enhance the `Game` scene with Christmas-themed sprites and polished UI for elements, feedback, and score display, with optimized iPhone display.

-**Steps:**
-1. Source or create free sprite sheets (e.g., from OpenGameArt.org) for 6 elements (Santa, Present, Mistletoe, Star, Christmas Tree, Snowflake) and feedback pegs (mini ornaments), saving in `assets/`.
-2. **Enhanced Christmas Feedback System:**
-   - Replace traditional black/white pegs with intuitive Christmas-themed feedback:
-     - **Correct Element + Position**: Gold Star ⭐ or Wrapped Present 🎁 ("Perfect placement!")
-     - **Correct Element, Wrong Position**: Silver Bell 🔔 or Small Tree 🎄 ("Right ornament, wrong branch!")
-     - **Wrong Element**: Red X with Snowflake ❌ or Coal lump 🪨 ("Try again!")
-   - Add brief text labels or tooltips explaining feedback meaning for new players
-   - Use consistent color coding: Gold/Green for perfect, Silver/Yellow for close, Red for wrong
-3. In the `Game` scene:
-   - Replace placeholder grid with sprite-based slots (e.g., tap a slot to cycle through element sprites).
-   - Implement new Christmas-themed feedback system with clear visual hierarchy.
-   - Add a Scandinavian Christmas background (reuse or new image).
-   - Display guesses remaining, current score, and "Santa's Hint" status (e.g., "Hint: Locked").
-   - Include a small legend/guide showing what each feedback symbol means.
-4. **iPhone Display Optimization:**
-   - Test and optimize layout for iPhone screen sizes (375x667, 390x844, 428x926).
-   - Ensure all UI elements are touch-friendly (minimum 44px touch targets).
-   - Verify text readability and button sizes on iPhone Safari and Chrome.
-   - Optimize sprite sizes for iPhone screen densities (1x, 2x, 3x).
-   - Test landscape and portrait orientations.
-5. Ensure 60 FPS animations for guess submission (e.g., feedback symbols fade in with Christmas sparkle effects) using Phaser's tween system.
-6. Update `styles.css` for responsive layout on iPhone screens with media queries.
-7. Commit and redeploy to `https://github.com/Murteas/XmasMM`.

-**Deliverables:**
-- Sprite sheets in `assets/` for elements and Christmas-themed feedback symbols.
-- Updated `Game` scene with festive visuals and intuitive feedback system.
-- Responsive CSS in `styles.css` optimized for iPhone displays.
-- iPhone-specific layout testing and optimization.
-- **Feedback legend/guide for new players.**

-**Success Criteria:**
-- Elements display as Christmas-themed sprites (e.g., Santa, Present).
-- **Feedback system uses intuitive Christmas symbols (Gold Stars, Silver Bells, etc.) instead of traditional pegs.**
-- **New players can understand feedback meaning without prior Mastermind experience.**
-- **Feedback includes brief explanatory text or tooltips for clarity.**
-- UI shows guesses, score, and hint status clearly.
-- Animations run smoothly at 60 FPS on iPhones.
-- **All UI elements are properly sized and positioned on iPhone screens (375px-428px width).**
-- **Touch targets are minimum 44px and easily tappable on mobile devices.**
-- **Text is readable and buttons are appropriately sized for iPhone displays.**

----

 ## Task 7: Integrate Sound Effects and Music with Toggles
 **Objective:** Add Christmas-themed audio (jingle bells, "ho ho ho", Santa laugh, lo-fi music) with functional sound toggles.